awilmore/docker-localenv/README.md

 BUILD
 -----

-This should do the job (note the non-existant docker repo it attempts to link to in the `docker-compose.yml` file... this should be updated to your preference):
+This should do the job (note the non-existent docker repo it attempts to link to in the `docker-compose.yml` file... this should be updated to your preference):

 ```
 docker-compose build